Most of my posts recently have been about Star Trek and here's another one, as I take a look at the final episode of season two of the original series

 Just before the opening credits they accidentally intercept a powerful transporter beam with a human, Gary Seven, and his cat Isis (a familiar?).
 It seems that Seven has been sent from a planet whose existence will remain hidden even in the 23 Century "to prevent Earth's civilization from destroying itself before it can mature into a peaceful society."
 Can Kirk and Spock trust him?
 Can they stop him or should they help him?
 That's the crux of this episode.

-That, along with showing us cool footage of the Apollo 4 launch of the first unmanned Saturn V rocket
+That, along with showing us cool footage of the Apollo 4 launch of the first unmanned Saturn V rocket.

 And Spock hanging out with Isis the cat.